vitorRibeiro7/vitorRibeiro7/README.md

 ### 📘 About me:

 <p align="left"> Sup!
-My name is Vitor Ribeiro, a passionate developer with 2 years of experience in web development.
-I am a Computer Science student and have skills in languages such as Typescript, Python, Lua, and GoLang.
-In addition to working as a developer, I am also part of a computer science junior company <a href="https://www.haken.com.br/" target="_blank">[Haken]</a>, where I serve as a project director, managing cutting-edge projects and teams.
+My name is Vitor Ribeiro, a passionate developer with 4 years of experience in development.
+I am a Computer Science student and have skills in languages such as Typescript, Python and Lua.
+In addition to working as a developer, i was also part of a computer science junior company <a href="https://www.haken.com.br/" target="_blank">[Haken]</a>, where i was served as a project director, managing cutting-edge projects and teams.
 I am an active participant in Discord communities and also enjoy attending in-person events to share knowledge and stay up-to-date with the latest trends.
 I have had the opportunity to teach web development workshops, demonstrating how to build complete backend applications.
 My goal is to continue growing as a developer, contribute to innovative projects, and share knowledge with the community.</p>

 </div>